eventide-project/contributor-assets/contributor-guide/contributor-guide.md

 - Create a fork of the library (or libraries) that the issue that you're working on affects
 - Work on your fork
-- Communicate progress through the Eventide Slack org
+- Communicate progress through the Eventide Slack workspace
 - You'll receive guidance and support from project principals, including pairing via remote screen sharing, chat sessions, email, and whatever media supports momentum
 - When the work is complete, submit a pull request
 - Final review will be done on the pull request, but since review has been taking place incrementally and progressively, the final review should be low-impact